Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Sema Tawy Depiction Inside the Amun Shrine

 A few other good examples of Ancient Egyptian artwork are shown below.
 To the left, Queen Hatshepsut is seen with Horus, the Egyptian god of kingship and the sky.
-To the right is a relief showing soldiers protecting Queen Hatshepsut.
+To the right is a relief showing soldiers protecting Hatshepsut.

 Queen Hatshepsut and Horus